SeriousOldMan/Simulator-Controller/Docs/Updates.md

 The automated update procedure described above will add the plugin descriptor to your local configuration, but the plugin will be deactivated.
 You may want to activate it using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration), but to do so, you also have to add a new application on the [Applications tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-applications), which must be named "rFactor 2".
 Please set "startRF2" as the *Startup Function Hook*.
 And last but not least, you may want to add "rFactor 2" to the list of Simulators on the [General tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-general).

 A second step for the update requires the recreation of of the *Race Engineer.settings* file, since the format has changed substantially.
-Please start the *Race Engineer Settings* application, adjust all the settings and close the dialog with the "Ok" button.
+Please start the *Race Settings* application, adjust all the settings and close the dialog with the "Ok" button.

 The last step is only required by the developers amongst you: If you are using a local version of the *Simulator Tools.targets* file, you need to take a look witth you favorite Diff tool, since the original file changed substantially as well.